sigp/blockprint/README.md

 pip install -r requirements-dev.txt
 ```

-### k-NN Classifier
+### The Classifier

-Blockprint's classifier is a k-nearest neighbours classifier in `knn_classifier.py`.
+Blockprint's classifier utilizes one of two machine learning algorithms:

+- K-nearest neighbours
+- Multi-layer Perceptron

+These can be chosen with the `--classifier-type` flag in `classifier.py`.

-See `./knn_classifier.py --help` for command line options including cross
+See `./classifier.py --help` for more command line options including cross
 validation (CV) and manual classification.

 ### Training the Classifier